 Le Guin Feminist Science Fiction Fellowship

-Sponsored by UO Libraries Special Collections and University Archives (SCUA) and the Center for the Study of Women in Society (CSWS) at the University of Oregon.
+This fellowship is sponsored by UO Libraries' Special Collections and University Archives at the University of Oregon.

 Purpose: The intention of the Le Guin Feminist Science Fiction Fellowship is to encourage research within collections in the area of feminist science fiction.
 The UO Libraries Special Collections and University Archives (SCUA) houses the papers of authors Ursula K. Le Guin, Joanna Russ, James Tiptree, Jr., Kate Wilhelm, Suzette Haden Elgin, Sally Miller Gearhart, Kate Elliot, Molly Gloss, Laurie Marks, and Jessica Salmonson, along with Damon Knight.
 SCUA is also in the process of acquiring the papers of other key feminist science fiction authors.

 Fellowship description: This award supports travel for the purpose of research on, and work with, the papers of feminist science fiction authors housed in SCUA.
 These short-term research fellowships are open to undergraduates, master’s and doctoral students, postdoctoral scholars, college and university faculty at every rank, and independent scholars working in feminist science fiction.
-In 2018, $2,000 will be awarded to conduct research within these collections.
-The fellowship selection committee will include representatives from the UO Libraries Special Collections and University Archives (SCUA) and the Center for the Study of Women in Society (CSWS).
+In 2023, $3,000 will be awarded to conduct research within these collections.
+The fellowship selection committee will include representatives from the UO Libraries Special Collections and University Archives (SCUA) and selected UO faculty.

 - Complete their research at the University of Oregon within a year of award notification;

-- Submit a 1,000-word (maximum) essay on their research topic to CSWS for possible inclusion in publications;
+- Submit a 1,000-word (maximum) essay on their research topic for possible inclusion in publications;

-- Meet with representatives from SCUA and CSWS during their visit to Eugene;
+- Meet with representatives from SCUA during their visit to Eugene;

-- Submit a separate paragraph to CSWS documenting the specific collections consulted during the fellowship;
+- Submit a separate paragraph to SCUA documenting the specific collections consulted during the fellowship;

-- Submit a copy of their final project or publication to SCUA and CSWS;
+- Submit a copy of their final project or publication to SCUA;

-- Acknowledge the Le Guin Feminist Science Fiction Fellowship and its sponsors (SCUA and CSWS) in all publications resulting from the research fellowship.
+- Acknowledge the Le Guin Feminist Science Fiction Fellowship and its sponsor, UO Special Collections and University Archives, in all publications resulting from the research fellowship.